 The image will now be open as an audio file, I don’t suggest pressing play.
 Now we can select any portion of the file or its entirety by clicking and dragging on the waveform (the chart-like display).
 In some cases it’s better avoid selecting the beginning (first 5-10 seconds of the waveform) of the file as this contains the file header, a section of the file which contains information needed to display the image, if the image won’t display after exporting consider leaving the header intact.

 Once we have a selection, we can apply any of the filters under the Effects menu.
 I have found the Invert, Reverb, Reverse, Wahwah, Compressor and Echo work quite well, but here is where you can experiment.
 You’ll see the waveform change as each filter effect is applied.
-The hero image of this post was created using the Compressor and Echo filters applied to the entire file.
+The featured image of this post was created using the Compressor and Echo filters applied to the entire file.

 Once we’ve applied one or more filter effects we can export the data back to an image by selecting: